Why Dan?

 The main way was marketing and web copywriting.
 I wrote thousands of websites, emails, and sales pieces, and made them convert better, rank better, and consistently produce revenue.

 For some companies, the prose was clear, engaging, and professionally polished.
-For others, I wrote hundreds of those “one weird trick” / “new rule” style ads and advertorials that got thousands of clicks an hour.
-But no matter the company or sales process, my writing always converted better.
+For others, I wrote hundreds of those “one weird trick” / “new rule” style ads and advertorials where thousands of daily clicks was the goal.
+But no matter the company, vertical, or sales process, my writing always converted better.
 Plenty of clients have called me their money machine.

 Another way I helped companies was corporate-communication and internal business writing.
-I’d document sales processes and write phone scripts.
+I’d streamline and document sales processes and write phone scripts.
 I’d take that clunky PDF (or worse, that ancient binder) used to train people and streamline it into something that made sense.
 I’d write letters for executives when clarity and making a point was necessary.
-And about 10,000 other things.
+And about a thousand other things.

-I use the past-tense on the above because I really don’t “do” copywriting or deliverables anymore.
+I use the past-tense on the above because I don’t “do” copywriting or deliverables anymore.

-The last way I help companies (note the present tense lol) is by conversing with and advising the president and/or executives.
-I’m logical, and see things others don’t, which helps quite a bit.
+The last way I help companies (note the present tense) is by conversing with and advising the president and/or executives on their overall sales process, messaging, and customer (and employee) experience.
+I’m logical, and see things others don’t.
 I’ll see a flaw, and call it out.
-Your website says this, but your brochure says that – which is it?
+Your website says this, but your PDF catalog says that – which is it?
 Or I’ll point out why your sales funnel feels untrustworthy, or how your customer service is annoying people rather than helping them.
-I may be a bit of an irritant to your middle management, to be honest.
-Because once I point this stuff out, you’re going to ask them why things are like they are.
+I can be a bit irritating to middle management, as I often highlight something someone approved.
+But that’s their (and by extension, your) problem, not mine.

 I also assist in developing and naming new products, or help with internal processes or adapting to AI (which I’m a big fan of).
-I advise on direction, or new hires.
-Or just about anything else a company president (et al) might want some input on.
+I advise on direction or new hires.
+Or just about anything else a company president (et al) might want a reasoned outside voice on.

 And I do this in a non-threatening, almost aloof way.
 I am semi-retired, and not interested in contracts or selling you an ongoing engagement.
 I do this for my own enjoyment as much as I do the money.